stealth/psc/README.md

 Similar thing with `tmux`.
 You should avoid stacking pty handlers with PSC that mess/handle their incoming data too much.

+The `SHELL` environment variable needs to be set for both `pscl` and `pscr` in order for PSC to know which shell to execute on the pty. `SHELL` is set in most environments by default, but in case it isn't, PSC needs to be executed like `SHELL=/bin/bash pscl` etc.

 SOCKS4 and SOCKS5 support
 -------------------------